Crowdsourcing Experiment: Barclaycard Ring MasterCard

 How This Card Works

-What makes the Barclaycard Ring MasterCard different from other credit cards is that it allows user feedback to almost directly shape the terms and conditions of the credit card and encourages users to have an investment in the performance of the card.
+What makes the Barclaycard Ring different from other credit cards is that it allows user feedback to almost directly shape the terms and conditions of the credit card which encourages users to have an investment in the performance of the card.

-The Barclaycard Ring comes with a simple 8% APR across the board for purchases, balance transfers, and cash advances.
-On top of that, you will only be charged $25 max for any late payments, and there is no penalty APR for paying late.
+The Barclaycard Ring comes with a simple 8% variable APR for purchases and balance transfers.
+On top of that, you will only be charged $26 max for any late payments.
 There are no annual fees or balance transfer fees for this card.

 The Barclay's Group should be commended for being the first credit card company to allow users to have a direct input in how the credit card is shaped, and the transparency they offer their cardmembers is something rarely seen but greatly appreciated.
 The Giveback program is a nice little feature that gives you a chance to earn a little money without having to do anything.
 And if nothing else, the Barclaycard Ring MasterCard offers an easy-to-use credit card that users can rely on thanks to its incredibly low fees.